ironoa/polkadot-k8s-payouts/README.md

 # About - Keystore Password File

 The password file should not contain any trailing new line charaters, therefore you could use this command to be sure to create a properly formatted password file: `echo -n "yourPassword" > yourFileName`

+# About - Batch Size

+The claims extrinsics are batched in utility.batch extrinsic calls.
+This parameter is the maximum number of calls to be packed into the batch extrinsic.

 # Optional - Grace Period
 This is an optional parameter you can add to configure a grace period limitation you wish to introduce: it will prevent a claim to be triggered if the validator rewards is not "old" enough eras from the current one.